srajagopalan1204/son_e_lum/New/docs/SOPs/10_Workflow_SRO.md

 5. Commit, PR, and merge.

 ## Rollback
-- Revert the merge commit or redeploy previous tag.
+- Revert the merge or redeploy previous tag.

-## References
-- Central handbook in `khata_punji`.